jeau/tiddlywiki-sandstorm/README.md

 [TiddlyWiki5](http://tiddlywiki.com/) is a complete interactive wiki in JavaScript.
 Natively, it can be used as a single HTML file in the browser or as a powerful Node.js application.
 It is highly customisable: the entire user interface is itself implemented in hackable WikiText.

 [Sandstorm](http://sandstorm.io) is an open source platform for personal servers.
 [Sandstorm](http://sandstorm.io) lets you run your own server and easely install apps like [Roundcube](https://roundcube.net/), [Wekan](https://wekan.io/), [EtherCalc](https://ethercalc.org/), [Etherpad](http://etherpad.org/), [GitLab](https://about.gitlab.com/), and more.
 It handles login & access control, and can run any web app that runs on Linux, though some apps may need changes to work within the Sandstorm sandbox.
-4. When you are told the app is running, access http://local.sandstorm.io:6080.
-Log in with a dev account, then click the button to spin up a new TiddlyWiki instance.

 The goal of this work i to used it as an instance on the [Sandstorm](https://sandstorm.io) app platform.